Zidantur/neo-scripts/README.md

 -   Click the "Raw" button at the top right of the file view.
 -   Your userscript manager (such as Tampermonkey) should prompt you to install the script automatically.

-This works for Tampermonkey, Greasemonkey, Violentmonkey, and most other userscript managers.
+This works for Tampermonkey, Violentmonkey, and most other userscript managers.

 ## Scripts